 For country-specific sites, consider using a country code top-level domain name (ccTLD) like .co.uk (United Kingdom) or .ca (Canada).
 These can help signal to search engines and users that your site is relevant to that country.

 However, ccTLDs aren’t always necessary.
 Many international businesses use .com successfully.
-The key is to combine your domain name choice with other geographic signals.
+The key is to combine your choice of domain name with other geographic signals.

 Set your site’s language